-The lightweight wireform frame is made of a corrosion-resistant cobalt-chromium alloy, chosen because of its superior spring efficiency and fatigue resistance characteristics.
-The frame is designed to be complant at the onlifice as well as at the commissures.
-The frame is covered with a woven polyester fabric servent with polytetrafluoroethylene thread.
-The wireform frame of the Magna Mitral Fase bioprosthesis is symmetrical and the three commissure supports (struts) are equally spaced.
+The lightweight wireform frame is made of a corrosion-resistant cobalt- chromium alloy, chosen because of its superior spring efficiency and fatigue resistance characteristics.
+The frame is designed to be compliant at the orifice as well as at the commissures.
+The frame is covered with a woven polyester fabric sewn with polytetrafluoroethylene thread.
+The wireform frame of the Carpentier-Edwards PERIMOUNT Magna Mitral Ease bioprosthesis is symmetrical and the three commissure supports (struts) are equally spaced.

 A cobalt-chromium alloy band attached to a polyester film band surrounds the base of the wireform frame providing structural support for the orifice and allows for radiological identification.
-In addition to maintaining the orifice shape during implantation, the band serves as a point of attachment for the sewing ring.